rDock/2006.2

 a continuous variable between 0.0 and 1.0, with a nominal mutation step size of

 1.0.
-Chromosome values lower than the occupancy threshold (defined as 1.0 - OCCUPANCY
+Chromosome values lower than the occupancy threshold (defined as 1.0 - OCCUPANCY) result in the solvent being disabled;

 values higher than the threshold result in the solvent being enabled